lucasmreis/blogSource/src/posts/learning-reasonml-part-3.md

 tags: functional, types, reason, reasonml
 ---

-In the [last part of this series](http://lucasmreis.github.io/blog/learning-reasonml-part-2/) we wrote some simple React components with ReasonML.
-In this third part we're going to write a component that not only has state, but also _generate side effects_ through fetching an external API.
+In the [last part of this series,](http://lucasmreis.github.io/blog/learning-reasonml-part-2/) we wrote some simple React components with ReasonML.
+In this third part, we're going to write a component that not only has state, but also _generates side effects_ through fetching an external API.

 ## Modelling User Actions